Tobi-De/dotfm/content/posts/2022/bootstraping-a-production-ready-django-project.md

       print(tz)
 ```

+### Local and production environments

+I'm on linux, so *n* for me.

 ```c
 windows [n]:
 use_pycharm [n]: y
 ```

-If you are using [pycharm](https://www.jetbrains.com/pycharm/), the cookiecutter will create **runserver**, **migrate** and more run configurations automatically for you, neat 😎.
+If you are using [pycharm](https://www.jetbrains.com/pycharm/), the cookiecutter will create `runserver`, `migrate` and more run configurations automatically for you, neat 😎.

 ```c
 use_docker [n]: n
 ```

 Docker is an open source platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure , so you can deliver software quickly.
-Choosing **y**, the cookiecutter will automatically create docker and docker-compose files to help you run your project locally and even deploy it with less effort, it's a great start to help you deploy your project easily, but I think it is necessary to have a minimum of experience with docker before you choose **y**.
-If you want more information about docker, check [here](https://www.docker.com/).
+Docker enables you to separate your applications from your infrastructure, so you can deliver software quickly.
+Enter **y** and the cookiecutter will automatically create docker and docker-compose files to help you run your project locally and even deploy it with less effort.
+It's a great start to help you deploy your project, but I think it is necessary to have a minimum of experience with docker to understand how to correctly use the generated files.
+If you want more information about docker, read [this](https://www.docker.com/).

 ```c
 Select postgresql_version: